Facebook (NASDAQ:FB) Price Target Raised to $450.00

-A number of other research analysts have also issued reports on the company.
-KeyCorp lifted their target price on Facebook from $414.00 to $420.00 and gave the company an overweight rating in a report on Thursday.
-Bank of America lifted their target price on Facebook from $400.00 to $425.00 and gave the company a buy rating in a report on Thursday.
-Wells Fargo & Company lifted their target price on Facebook from $415.00 to $450.00 and gave the company an overweight rating in a report on Thursday.
-Wedbush lifted their target price on Facebook from $340.00 to $355.00 and gave the company a neutral rating in a report on Thursday, April 29th.
-Finally, Susquehanna lifted their target price on Facebook from $375.00 to $425.00 and gave the company a positive rating in a report on Thursday, April 29th.
-They noted that the move was a valuation call.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-four have issued a buy rating and one has given a strong buy rating to the stock.
-Facebook has an average rating of Buy and an average target price of $400.85.
+FB has been the topic of several other reports.
+Wedbush boosted their price target on Facebook from $340.00 to $355.00 and gave the company a neutral rating in a research note on Thursday, April 29th.
+Evercore ISI raised their price target on shares of Facebook from $370.00 to $400.00 and gave the stock an outperform rating in a report on Thursday, April 29th.
+Morgan Stanley upped their price objective on shares of Facebook from $345.00 to $375.00 and gave the company an overweight rating in a report on Thursday, April 29th.
+Monness Crespi & Hardt increased their price objective on shares of Facebook from $375.00 to $460.00 and gave the stock a buy rating in a research report on Thursday, April 29th.
+Finally, Barclays boosted their target price on Facebook from $350.00 to $410.00 and gave the company an overweight rating in a research report on Thursday, April 29th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-four have assigned a buy rating and one has issued a strong buy rating to the company.
+Facebook presently has an average rating of Buy and an average price target of $400.85.

-In other Facebook news, CRO David B. Fischer sold 10,145 shares of the stock in a transaction on Friday, May 28th.
-The stock was sold at an average price of $331.00, for a total transaction of $3,357,995.00.
-Following the transaction, the executive now owns 25,052 shares of the company’s stock, valued at approximately $8,292,212.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CEO Mark Zuckerberg sold 68,000 shares of the stock in a transaction on Wednesday, May 5th.
-The stock was sold at an average price of $317.64, for a total value of $21,599,520.00.
+In related news, VP Jennifer Newstead sold 250 shares of Facebook stock in a transaction dated Tuesday, July 27th.
+The stock was sold at an average price of $371.91, for a total value of $92,977.50.
+Following the completion of the sale, the vice president now owns 7,390 shares of the company’s stock, valued at approximately $2,748,414.90.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CEO Mark Zuckerberg sold 77,300 shares of the stock in a transaction dated Friday, June 4th.
+The stock was sold at an average price of $330.13, for a total transaction of $25,519,049.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 2,334,320 shares of company stock worth $785,168,015 in the last three months.
-Corporate insiders own 14.01% of the company’s stock.
+Insiders have sold 2,266,320 shares of company stock valued at $763,126,495 in the last 90 days.
+14.01% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently added to or reduced their stakes in FB.
-RBA Wealth Management LLC acquired a new stake in Facebook in the 1st quarter valued at $25,000.
-TFO TDC LLC acquired a new stake in Facebook in the 1st quarter valued at $29,000.
-Baron Financial Group LLC increased its holdings in Facebook by 71.4% in the 1st quarter.
-Baron Financial Group LLC now owns 120 shares of the social networking company’s stock valued at $35,000 after purchasing an additional 50 shares in the last quarter.
-Albion Financial Group UT acquired a new stake in Facebook in the 4th quarter valued at $39,000.
-Finally, Cranbrook Wealth Management LLC increased its holdings in Facebook by 43.1% in the 1st quarter.
-Cranbrook Wealth Management LLC now owns 156 shares of the social networking company’s stock valued at $46,000 after purchasing an additional 47 shares in the last quarter.
-Institutional investors and hedge funds own 65.41% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the stock.
+RBA Wealth Management LLC purchased a new position in Facebook during the 1st quarter valued at about $25,000.
+TFO TDC LLC purchased a new position in Facebook during the first quarter valued at approximately $29,000.
+Baron Financial Group LLC increased its holdings in Facebook by 71.4% during the 1st quarter.
+Baron Financial Group LLC now owns 120 shares of the social networking company’s stock worth $35,000 after acquiring an additional 50 shares during the period.
+Albion Financial Group UT purchased a new stake in Facebook in the 4th quarter worth approximately $39,000.
+Finally, Cranbrook Wealth Management LLC boosted its holdings in Facebook by 43.1% in the 1st quarter.
+Cranbrook Wealth Management LLC now owns 156 shares of the social networking company’s stock valued at $46,000 after purchasing an additional 47 shares during the period.
+Institutional investors own 65.41% of the company’s stock.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.